 At West Creek we want you to feel comfortable (whether that is in a full suit and tie or in shorts and sandals).
 We only ask that you dress in a way that would not be inappropriate to children (clothing with graphic images or adult language).
 "Man looks on the outward appearance, but the Lord looks on the heart.”
 (1 Samuel 16:7)

-Yes!
 Children of all ages are welcome and encouraged to join their parents in making a joyful (and likely loud) noise to God with us.
 We believe that one of the greatest lessons your children can ever receive is to see their parents worship Christ.
 If you need to step out of the service at any point, don't worry about it at all, feel free to slip into the foyer where you can still see and hear the service.
 Before the sermon, we have a dedicated Kids Time that shares the truth of the gospel in an accessible and memorable way.
-Kids 7 and under can stay in the service with their parents or be dismissed to a separate lesson with two of our team members, who have been background checked and are here to serve you and your family.
+Kids under school age can stay in the service with their parents or be dismissed to a separate lesson with two of our team members, who have been background checked and are here to serve you and your family.
 We love seeing children in the church so please do not feel embarrassed to talk to us if your child has a unique situation or need. "but Jesus said, 'Let the little children come to me and do not hinder them, for to such belongs the kingdom of heaven.'"
 (Matt.
 19:14)

 Is the church handicap accessible?